karica2/412-final-project/README.md

 ### DEADLINE EOD 18

-- [ ] Clean the data
+- [X] Clean the data
-  - [ ] Sanitize the messages, get rid of the weird line endings
+  - [X] Sanitize the messages, get rid of the weird line endings
-  - [ ] Define a set of important variables and produce a new dataset based on that
+  - [X] Define a set of important variables and produce a new dataset based on that
-    - Message content, classification, Author name
+    - All values are parsed, however the classification is performed on `CONTENT` and regression should be evaluated upon `AUTHOR`

 ### DEADLINE EOD 19